Don’t believe the hype.

 What we can do is examine which factors have the largest effect on caffeine content and then make an educated guess from there about a given tea.

-So lets look at the main factors affecting the caffeine content of a tea.
+So lets look at the main factors affecting the amount of caffeine in a tea.

 Factors Determining The Caffeine Content Of Tea

-These are the 4 major factors that have the most impact on the caffeine content:
+These are the 4 major factors that have the most impact:

-- Age of the leaves: teas made from young leaves and from the leaf buds have more content than teas made from more mature leaves; caffeine acts as a natural insecticide and younger leaves are more vulnerable to insects, so they need more protection
+- Age of the leaves: teas made from young leaves (like most white tea) and from the leaf buds have more content than teas made from more mature leaves; caffeine acts as a natural insecticide and younger leaves are more vulnerable to insects, so they need more protection

-- Processing of the leaves: roasting the tea leaves to stop the oxidation process, instead of steaming them, leads to a lower caffeine content
+- Processing of the leaves: roasting the tea leaves to stop the oxidation process, instead of steaming them, leads to a lower caffeine level

 - The variety of tea plant: any type of tea can be made from any variety of plant, but certain regions grow specific varieties, leading to teas from those regions having more or less caffeine on average